jjgomezg17/PESTEL-Driven-Investment-Insights/README.md

 ##### By analyzing the sentiment of the news articles related to each country and industry, we can evaluate the overall impact of these factors on the industry in that country.
 The sentiment is then averaged for each section of the PESTEL analysis (political, economic, social, technological, environmental, and legal) to create an overall score.

 ##### This overall score helps to identify which countries and industries are more favorable for business and investment opportunities, based on the PESTEL factors that affect them.

+##### It is important to recognize that the real value this project offers lies not just in identifying the best and worst industries in each of the four countries, but also in examining the differences between countries for each individual industry.
+This approach allows for a deeper understanding of the current business environment within each country and helps to identify industries with a more favorable outlook in specific locations.

 ![3](https://github.com/jjgomezg17/Final-Project/blob/main/Images/3.png)

+##### The utility of this tool is highly dependent on the individual user, as the relevance of the results will vary based on their specific industry of interest or the country they are considering for expansion.
+Consequently, the insights gained from the tool will be tailored to the unique needs and preferences of each user.

+###### From the training dataset, the following observations can be made:

+###### The model has an accuracy of 0.78, meaning it accurately predicts the outcomes in 78% of cases.
+To better understand the model's performance, we can refer to the confusion matrix provided:

+###### Confusion Matrix:

+###### [[True Positives (TP)  121788, False Positives (FP)  37708], [False Negatives (FN)  32530, True Negatives (TN)  127974]]

+###### From the confusion matrix, we can observe the following:

+###### True Positives (TP): 121,788 instances where the model correctly predicted positive outcomes.

+###### False Positives (FP): 37,708 instances where the model falsely predicted positive outcomes.

+###### False Negatives (FN): 32,530 instances where the model falsely predicted negative outcomes.

+###### True Negatives (TN): 127,974 instances where the model correctly predicted negative outcomes.